Sorry, you need to enable JavaScript to visit this website.

 Arrangements for the validation of non-formal and informal learning

-As stipulated under the Education Act, Malta established the National Commission for Further and Higher Education (NCFHE) to be responsible for the validation of informal and non-formal learning process.
+As stipulated under the Education Act, Malta established the Malta Further and Higher Education Authority (MFHEA) to be responsible for the validation of informal and non-formal learning process.
+In 2024, discussions are ongoing between MFHEA and the National Skills Council (NSC) for this legislation to be amended.
+Whereas the NSC shall take responsibility for policy aspects, the MFHEA shall retain its regulatory supervision thus enhancing the governance of the validation process.

 The general process of validating informal and non-formal learning (VINFL) consists of: